Skin in the Game (book): Usage

 The term was picked up and used late in the 2016 U.S. presidential election by Newt Gingrich when he criticized the negative response Trump received after the first presidential debate stating that "The Intellectual Yet Idiot class is so out of touch with America that they don't even realize how badly they are doing and how well Trump is doing."
 Gingrich has mentioned the term in interviews and speeches since then and has included in his book Understanding Trump a chapter called "The Rise of the IYI".

 The term has since been used extensively and has been cited in numerous periodicals including The Guardian, Financial Times, and New Statesman.
 Jonah Goldberg, in an article from National Review, references the term in defense of non-liberal intellectuals who have been branded "anti-intellectual" by the Left.

 Graham Vyse, in his article "Democrats Should Stop Talking About Bipartisanship and Start Fighting" from The New Republic, referenced Gingrich's use of IYI as divisive and that until the Republicans become more collaborative, "Democrats need to drop the subject, too, and fight like hell instead."

 Other ideas

 Minority rules

-A "stubborn minority" can impose its will on the relatively uninterested majority.
+A "stubborn minority", accounting for as little as 4% of the population, can impose its will on the relatively uninterested majority.
 A halal eater, for example, will never eat non-halal food, but a non-halal eater is not banned from eating halal.
 Thus, a catering company switches to serving halal meat despite it being preferred only by a tiny minority of its customers.
+This happens because it is easier to switch to halal entirely than to have separate halal and non-halal options.